Favourolotu/Favourolotu.github.io/README.txt

 Professional Portfolio

-This is a profesional website for highligting the skills, experience and knowledge I have aquired thus far.
+This is a profesional website for highligting the skills, experience and knowledge I have acquired thus far.

 Favour Olotu